wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		  }
 		  ```
 	- ### Notes
-		- If you want to show a message indicating a formal window, you can do it with `input` (more info at Jenkins help section) #spaced #daily-notes
+		- If you want to show a message indicating a formal window, you can do it with `input` (more info at Jenkins help section) #flashcard #daily-notes
+		  id:: 634545c0-d145-466d-b2ad-6dced3aa6a81
-		- Example of list in parameter in Jenkins #spaced
+		- Example of list in parameter in Jenkins #flashcard
+		  id:: 634545c0-b496-4ffe-b780-3db5a500e80f
 			- ```
 			  choice(name: 'CHOICE', choices: ['One', 'Two', 'Three'], description: 'Pick something')
 			  ...